Natural Colour Making

 Tuesday 10th December 4-6pm GMT

 Making botanical inks is one of the simplest ways to use plant color.
-In this session we’ll focus on plants that make strong yellow inks.
-Yellow is an abundant color in nature so we’ll have lots of plants to choose from.
+In this session we’ll focus on plants that make strong botanical inks.
 Depending on the plant you are using the method of ink making may be as simple as making a cup of tea or could involve more prolonged simmering.
-We’ll also talk about various modifiers that can be added to the ink either in the bottle or on the page to shift and enhance the color.
+We’ll also talk about various modifiers that can be added to the ink either in the bottle or on the page to shift and enhance the colour.
 Often one plant can yield multiple colours of ink with the use of different modifiers.
 You’ll leave this class with all the knowledge you need to make some botanical inks of your own.

 One Plant, Three Shades: Value and Yield of Lake Pigments